tomcritchlow/tomcritchlow.github.io/_drafts/2018-01-30-centaur-consulting.md

 ---
 layout: blog
-title: Centaur Consulting
+title: Augmented Consulting
-subtitle: Consulting with the machine
+subtitle: Centaur thinking for the modern web
 ---

+Documents pyramid - but old and outdated.

 Technology is a texture.
 Augmented consulting.